danieldema/appendicitis_analysis/README.md

 In app_logreg.ipynb, I use scikit-learn to build logistic regression models to predict diagnosis based on symptoms and clinical signs.
 Model 1 uses all features mentioned above, and Model 2 uses the same features except for body temperature.
 Model 1 has 0.93 accuracy with an AUC score of 0.90 as shown on the ROC curve and Model 2 has 0.92 accuracy also with an AUC score of 0.90.
 Both models predict appendicitis with precision 0.95, while Model 1 predicts no appendicitis with precision 0.86 and Model 2 predicts no appendicitis with precision 0.82.

+In app_decisiontree.ipynb, I use scikit-learn to build a decision tree model to predict diagnosis using all features mentioned above.
+This model has 0.95 accuracy with an AUC score of 0.93 as shown on the ROC curve.
+The model predicts appendicitis with precision 0.97 and no appendicitis with precision 0.87.

 This project is an ongoing work in progress.